consult.el - Consulting completing-read

 2. Remove all packages involved in the suspected bug from your installation.

 3. Reinstall the newest version of all relevant packages.
-Updating alone is not sufficient, since package.el is known to cause miscompilation.
+Updating alone is not sufficient, since package.el sometimes causes miscompilation.
 The list of packages includes Consult, Compat, Vertico or other completion UIs, Marginalia, Embark and Orderless.

 4. Either use the default completion UI or ensure that exactly one of ‘vertico-mode’, ‘mct-mode’, or ‘icomplete-mode’ is enabled.
 The unsupported modes ‘selectrum-mode’, ‘ivy-mode’, ‘helm-mode’, ‘ido-mode’ and ‘ido-ubiquitous-mode’ must be disabled.